 The Better BibTeX exporters are a lot slower than the standard Zotero Bib(La)TeX exporters.
-If you have a small library, you will not likely notice this, but if you have several thousand references, and you are in the habit of exporting substantial parts of your library, or you use Markdown citation scanning, this gets annoying really fast.
+If you have a small library, you will not likely notice this, but if you have several thousand references, and you are in the habit of exporting substantial parts of your library, this gets annoying really fast.

 To deal with this problem, Better BibTeX implements an extensive caching system.
 With a filled cache, Better BibTeX is substantially faster than the default Zotero exporters.
-Specifically for automatic background exports or Markdown citation scanning, a filled cache is a good thing to have.
+Specifically for automatic background exports, a filled cache is a good thing to have.

 For technical reasons, if you export the file attachments as part of your export, the cache is skipped altogether, so this will always be slow.
 This is also why you cannot set up auto-exports with file exports.

 There’s a more technical explanation below, but the TL;DR version is that you want to have a filled cache.
 If you want to get it over with, export your entire library (once, no need to tick ‘Keep Updated’) using the ‘Better BibTeX’ format and go grab coffee (or lunch, depending on the size of your library).
 After that, things should be much better.

 Here are some numbers from a test with a library consisting of 1241 references with 284 attachments (the attachments are only linked to, not exported):